aguirredaniel88/petscreening-boat-rental-service-test/README.md

 ### Check Pet Eligibility for Rental

 To check if a pet is eligible for rental, use the isPetEligibleForRental query.
 You need to provide petId as an argument.
-In case the pet is not eligible, it will provide a list of reasons why the
+In case the pet is not eligible, it will provide a list of reasons why the pet is not eligible

 ```graphql
 query {